phultquist/frame/README.md

 # Smart-Album-Cover
 A Beautiful Display of Music

+A Summer of Making Project by Addison and Patrick.
+Sponsored by GitHub and Hack Club.

 #### A Note About the Code
 As of right now, the code contains both NodeJS files and Python files.
 Since I'm better in JS, I started by writing most in JS then switched to Python.

 ## About
 This is a repository dedicated to the smart album cover display.

 Running on a Raspberry Pi, this recognizes the live music playing and displays it on a 16x16 grid made with LED strips.